MichaelDuToit/PaceBud/README.md

-## PaceBud - A lightweight Pace Calculator PWA ##
+## PaceBud - A PWA Pace Calculator ##
-PaceBud is a lightweigt Pace Calculator Progressive Web App built with HTML, SCSS, JS and Webpack.
+PaceBud is a Progressive Web App Pace Calculator built with HTML5, SCSS, JS and Webpack.

 See it live at: [pacebud.netlify.com](https://pacebud.netlify.com)